Updated 22 June 2022

-The local authority in each area can decide exactly what discounts they assign to businesses, but you could be given the following:
+The local authority in each area can decide exactly what discounts they assign to businesses in an enterprise zone, but you could be given the following:

 It’s worth pointing out that you would have to choose either the business rates OR tax relief benefit, but you can have either alongside the planning permission assistance.